 Boilermakers National Funds.
 The Boilermakers National Funds, created as Taft-Hartley trusts, are designed to help our members receive the health care they need and to build financial security for retirement.
 Separate Taft-Hartley trusts were set up for the Boilermakers National Health & Welfare Fund, the Boilermaker-Blacksmith National Pension Trust, and the Boilermakers National Annuity Trust.
 Not all members participate in these funds; some have other types of benefits available through their employers.
 National funds are separate legal entities from the Boilermakers union.
 As with other Taft-Hartley trusts, an equal number of union and management representatives sit on their boards of trustees.

 Brotherhood Bank & Trust.
-Founded in 1924, the Brotherhood Bank & Trust has operated continuously for more than 85 years.
-It is one of the premier labor banks in the United States.
+Founded in 1924, the Brotherhood Bank & Trust has operated continuously for 90 years.
+A subsidiary of Bank of Labor, It is one of the premier labor banks in the United States.
 The Boilermakers union owns a controlling share of the bank, which provides financial services to the International, local lodges, individual members and staff, and the general public.
 The bank has over $500 million in total assets and provides custodial services for more than $5 billion in Taft-Hartley assets.

 Tripartite Alliance Construction lodge leaders have been meeting with Boilermaker contractors and their customers to identify problems and find solutions since the mid-1980s.
 This tripartite alliance between union, contractor, and owner has grown from a small group in the Ohio Valley and Northeast area to an annual nationwide meeting of several hundred representatives.
 The success of these meetings in generating solutions to industry challenges soon led to a national meeting.